Leaf Blowers: Ratings of Sources

 by Roy Berendsohn

-Our AssessmentBerendsohn can't hide his preference for higher-torque gas-powered tools, but that's before he informally tests three of Stihl's 36-volt lawn tools.
-Here he shares his positive experiences, including some discussion of the Stihl BGA 85 cordless blower.
+Our AssessmentBerendsohn can't hide his preference for higher-torque gas-powered tools -- but that's before he informally tests three of Stihl's cordless 36-volt lawn products.
+His analysis is fairly anecdotal, but he shares his positive experiences with these tools and offers an enthusiastic discussion of the Stihl BGA 85 cordless blower.
+He concedes that cordless tools are expensive, particularly when you factor in the battery and charger, but he feels the benefits are worth the cost.

 by Editors of 10rate.com